 Why You Should Trust Us

 After researching 25 of the most popular and hopefully delicious coffee pods on the market, we took a closer look at 14 of the most promising options.
-We independently purchased this wide variety of pods and proceeded to brew and sip our way through them.
-Sampling them all with a critical tongue and nose, we were able to discern their best and worst qualities.
+We independently purchased this variety of pods and proceeded to brew and sip our way through them.
+Sampling them all with a critical tongue and nose, we could discern their best and worst qualities.

 Analysis and Test Results

-The aromas produced by different coffees are largely determined by the different chemical compounds found in the green beans.
-How these compounds react to different methods of processing, and then ultimately how they are roasted, determines how a cup of coffee is going to smell when brewed.
-The time between when the coffee was roasted, ground, and then brewed also plays a big roll in what aromas will be found wafting off a cup of coffee.
-Another factor we took into account was how well the aroma added to or detracted from the perceived taste.
+The aromas produced by different coffees are primarily determined by the various chemical compounds found in the green beans.
+How these compounds react to other processing methods, and then ultimately how they are roasted, determines how a cup of coffee will smell when brewed.
+When the coffee is roasted, ground, and brewed also plays a significant role in what aromas will be found wafting off a cup of coffee.
+Another factor we consider is how well the aroma adds to or detracts from the perceived taste.

-Coffee pods aren't known for offering the freshest beans, and because of this, most of the pods have a somewhat muted aroma.
-That isn't to say all the coffees we tasted didn't have distinct aromas, but the smells weren't as vibrant as freshly ground beans.
-Our highest scoring coffee pods in this metric were the Nespresso pods, which consistently had the most aromatic smells.
-Our top K-cup in this metric was the Laughing Man Ethiopia, which produced a sweet smell that was reminiscent of nougat.
+Coffee pods aren't known for offering the freshest beans, and without this, it can be hard to match the fullness of a high-quality and top-ranked espresso machine.
+Because of this, most of the pods have a somewhat muted aroma.
+That isn't to say all the coffees we tasted didn't have distinct scents, but the smells weren't as vibrant as beans ground fresh from a top-tier coffee grinder.
+In this metric, our highest-scoring coffee pods were the Nespresso pods, which consistently had the most aromatic smells.
+Our top K-cup in this metric was the Laughing Man Ethiopia, which produced a sweet smell reminiscent of nougat.
 The next best-performing pods were the Bulletproof and McCafe pods.
 All three of these pods had pleasant aromas that made sense for their unique flavor profiles.

 The flavor of coffee is based upon how it lights up your different tastebuds.
 These receptors on your tongue, combined with retronasal olfaction — another way to say how things smell when inside your mouth — determine how your brain perceives flavor.
-By slurping the coffee and evenly coating the taster's tongue, we get a much more complete picture of what flavors are found in each coffee.
+Different brewing methods can bring out different flavors in the blend, and by slurping the coffee and evenly coating the taster's tongue, we get a much more complete picture of what flavors are present in each coffee.

 Acidity in coffee accounts for the perceived level of sourness.
-An enjoyable amount of acidity is often referred to as brightness and comes through as citrus or fruity flavors.
-Both high and low levels of acidity can be a positive or negative attribute.
-How it scores, all depends on how well the given levels of acidity compliments the flavor profile and overall experience.
+Enjoyable acidity is often referred to as brightness and comes through as citrus or fruity flavors.
+Both high and low levels of acidity can be positive or negative attributes.
+The score depends on how well the acidity levels complement the flavor profile and overall experience.

-The Donut Shop Medium Roast has low acidity, which was a great compliment to the rich flavor profile it has.
-In contrast, the Laughing Man Ethiopia has a much higher level of acidity that adds to its sweet and citrusy flavors.
-The Death Wish pods had a strong uptick in brightness in the middle of the sip that was followed by a bitter and drying finish that left the tasters confused.
+The Donut Shop Medium Roast has low acidity, which greatly complements the rich flavor profile.
+In contrast, the Laughing Man Ethiopia has a much higher acidity level that adds to its sweet and citrusy flavors.
+The Death Wish pod had a substantial uptick in brightness in the middle of the sip, followed by a bitter and drying finish that confused the tasters.

 The body of a cup of coffee refers to the mouthfeel you experience while taking a sip.
-This can be a light body that feels like tea or skim milk, while a heavier body can feel like cream or syrupy.
+Examples are a light body that feels like tea or skim milk, while a heavier body can feel like cream or syrupy.
 Descriptors like round or grippy refer to how the coffee feels as it coats your mouth.

-The Bulletproof pods scored well in this metric with a medium body that was well complemented by the enjoyable and slightly tannic finish of the cup.
-For those who prefer a heavier bodied coffee, the Cafe Bustelo had thick and full mouthfeel that went well with its darker flavor profile.
+The Bulletproof pods scored well in this metric, with a medium body well complemented by the cup's enjoyable and slightly tannic finish.
+For those who prefer a heavier-bodied coffee, the Cafe Bustelo had a thick and full mouthfeel that went well with its darker flavor profile.
 On the opposite end of the spectrum, the Starbucks pod was incredibly watery for how dark its flavors were.

 We found the Nespresso pods to brew the most balanced cup, with the Laughing Man and Bulletproof pods coming in close behind.
-The pods with the least amount of balance were the Green Mountain and the Peets Decaf.
+The pods with the least balance were the Green Mountain and the Peet's Decaf.
 Both exhibited a confusing blend of flavors and acidity that made for a cup of coffee that couldn't make up its mind.

 — Buck Yedor